TheBigBookMan/grad-dip/Cyber Security/Intro to Cyber Security.md

 	- increase in advancements of digitisation, sybersecurtity needs to keep up with advancements of hacking techniques
 	- key infrastructre at risk of advanced attacks
 - **Four types cybresecurity**-
-	- **Computer**- process of preventing any unauthorised use of your computer, prevention measures top unauth users attempting to break into your system
+	- **Computer**- process of preventing any unauthorised use of your computer, prevention measures stop unauth users attempting to break into your system
 	- **Data**- protecting data from corruption and unauthed access, ensure privacy while protecting personal and corporate data
 	- **Network**- protecting your network, protect usability, reliability, integrity and safety of network and data
 	- **Pyshical**- protection of hardware, programs, networks and dat afrom physical access. things like fire, natural disasters, buglary, theft, vandalism and terroism
 - **CIA Triad**- most foundational and crucual pinciples and concepts for cybersecurity.
-Attack on the system can come down to one of these three
+Attack on the system can come down to one of these three. need all 3 arms of it for security
 	- **Confidentiality**- principle of protecting sensitive information against access and disclosure to unauthorised entities
 		- **Breaches**- can be breached intentionally (disgrunteld employees) or unintentionally (human error, oversight)
 			- attacks designed to gain unath access to systems, apps, dataases to steal or tamper with data
 			- caputring and deciphering network traffic
-			- electronic eavesdropping (sniffing)
+			- electronic eavesdropping (sniffing)- wifi, bluetooth
+			- can get wall shields which actually stop wifi signals from going through the walls and going outside the office
 			- escalation of system privileges and then stealing password files or other sensitive information
 			- social engineering to get seneitive information
 			- psyhical eavesdropping (shoulder surfing)